terrytangyuan/distributed-ml-patterns/README.md

 *"AI is the new electricity, and distributed systems is the new power grid.
 Whether you are a research scientist, engineer, or product developer, you will find the best practices and recipes in this book to scale up your greatest endeavors."*

 **-- Linxi "Jim" Fan, Senior AI Research Scientist at NVIDIA, Stanford PhD**

+*"This book discusses various architectural approaches to tackle common data science problems such as scaling machine learning processes and building robust workflows and pipelines.
+It serves as an excellent introduction to the world of MLops for data scientists and ML engineers who want to enhance their knowledge in this field."*

+**-- Rami Krispin, Senior Data Science and Engineering Manager**